Developing the Aboriginal and Torres Strait Islander Action Plan

 As a first step, to lay the foundations in the development of the Action Plan, the Action Plan Framework (Framework) has been developed by the Advisory Council.
 The Framework can be found within the Consultation Guide on page 5.

-This survey seeks your input on topics being considered for the Action Plan and your views on the foundations the Framework provides.
-The survey should be completed after reading the consultation guide.
+This survey sought your input on topics being considered for the Action Plan and your views on the foundations the Framework provides.

 Frequently Asked Questions